 - Drill pilot holes down through the top rung directly over the pilot holes in the front legs, and attach with 3” drywall screws.

 - Attach the seat brace (the length is cut to fit) by drilling pilot holes at each end of the seat brace and drilling pilot holes horizontally through the centers of both top side rungs, fastening with 3” drywall screws.

 - Attach the four vertical braces between the top and bottom rungs.
 Vertical braces are cut to fit, so measure individually to see how long each needs to be.
 Drill vertical pilot holes through the top and bottom rungs.
 Drill pilot holes down into the center of each end of the brace and fasten the brace between the rung with 3” drywall screws.

 - Now attach the two slanted braces.
 Measure and cut to fit.
 It can be a little tricky to get this measurement right.
 I measure what looks like the right distance and then add 1/8”.
-Drill pilot holes down the into the center of both ends of each slanted brace.
+Drill pilot holes down into the center of both ends of each slanted brace.
 Drill diagonal pilot holes through the seat brace and bottom front and back rungs.
 Fasten each brace so that it slants from the seat brace down to the bottom rung.
 Notice that the slanted braces are staggered.
 They don't have to be.
 Both top ends could be exactly centered on the seat brace, and the bottom ends exactly centered on the bottom rungs, but it's often more convenient to stagger them.
 (See photograph.)